sulaman0/elysium-docs/docs/node-operator/validator-node.md

 ![A sync-in-progress chain connected to Polkadot-JS UI](img/set-keys.png)

 Please make sure to select newly generated substrate Account from [Previous Section](#generate-a-new-account-key)
-For sending Transaction your newly generated account must have some lava to pay for gas fee.
+For sending Transaction your newly generated account must have some ELY to pay for gas fee.

 You can use the below docker command to add session keys directly:
 ```bash